solitude233-ui/Python-QBay/qbay_test/frontend/test_updateProduct/README.md

-Tests to be performed are Blackbox input partitioning, output partitioning, and shotgun testing to increase robustness of both testing methods.
+Tests to be performed are Blackbox input partitioning, output partitioning, and boundry testing Boundry testing is implemented on all input partitioning tests by selecting values at or just above the boundry, for each partition.

 Lines 1-23 are setup code creating a user and a test product, and another product to check for title validity against